Belching: Ruminants

 Much of the gas expelled is produced as a byproduct of the ruminant's digestive process.
 These gases notably include a large volume of methane, produced exclusively by a narrow cohort of methanogenic archaea in the animal's gut; Escherichia coli (E. coli) and other bacteria lack the enzymes and cofactors required for methane production.
 A lactating cow produces about 322g of methane per day, i.e. more than 117 kg per year through burping and exhalation, making commercially farmed cows a major (37%) contributor to anthropogenic methane emissions, and hence to the greenhouse effect.
 95% of this gas (wind) is emitted through burping.
 This has led scientists at the Commonwealth Scientific and Industrial Research Organisation of Perth, Australia, to develop an anti-methanogen vaccine to minimize methane in cow burps.

 One reason why cows burp so much is that they are often fed foods that their digestive systems cannot fully process, such as corn and soy.
 Some farmers have reduced burping in their cows by feeding them alfalfa and flaxseed, which are closer to the grasses that they had eaten in the wild before they were domesticated.

-The failure to burp successfully can be fatal.
-This is particularly common among domesticated ruminants that are allowed to gorge themselves on spring clover or alfalfa.
-The condition, known as ruminal tympany, is a high-pressure buildup of gas in the stomach(s) and requires immediate treatment to expel the gas, usually the insertion of a flexible rubber hose down the esophagus, or in extreme cases the lancing of the animal's side with a trochar and cannula.